dmyersturnbull/typed-dfs/README.md

 **Notes:**

 - † `fastparquet` can be used instead.
 It is slower but much smaller.
+- Parquet only supports str, float64, float32, int64, int32, and bool.
+  Other numeric types are automatically converted during write.
 - ‡ `.flexwf` is fixed-width with optional delimiters.
 - JSON has inconsistent handling of `None`. ([orjson](https://github.com/ijl/orjson) is more consistent).
 - XML requires Pandas 1.3+.
+- Not all JSON, XML, TOML, and HDF5 files can be read.
+- .ini and .properties can only be written with exactly 2 columns + index levels: a key and a value.
+INI keys are in the form `section.name`.
+- .lines can only be written with exactly 1 column or index level.
 - .npy and .npz only serialize numpy objects.
+  They are not supported in `read_file` and `write_file`.
 - .html is not supported in `read_file` and `write_file`.
 - Pickle is insecure and not recommended.
 - Pandas supports odfpy for ODS and xlrd for XLS.
 In fact, it prefers those.